raspberrypioneer/OricBoulderDash/README.md

 The following sources have all helped to make this development possible and is gratefully acknowledged.
 - The [OSDK](https://osdk.org/index.php) is a fantastic source for all things Oric development-related.
 The articles and samples were especially helpful.
 - The [keyboard read routine](https://github.com/Oric-Software-Development-Kit/Oric-Software/tree/master/routines/single_row_keyboard_read) available via the OSDK makes it easy to add effective keyboard handling into a game.
 - The [Defence Force forum](https://forum.defence-force.org/index.php) is a great source of information.
 The [sound fx generator](https://forum.defence-force.org/viewtopic.php?t=2280) was used to create the sound effects.
+The [Oric Boulder Dash chat](https://forum.defence-force.org/viewtopic.php?t=2714) has guided further development with helpful input from Oric experts.
 - The book [Oric Atmos and Oric 1 Graphics and Machine code techniques](https://library.defence-force.org/index.php?content=any&type=book&author=GeoffPhillips&page=books) available for download from the Oric library is a wealth of handy information.
 - The [disassembly of the original BBC/Acorn Electron game](https://github.com/TobyLobster/Boulderdash) by TobyLobster was where this all started.